celenityy/grapheneos-settings/README.md

 My recommendations for the ultimate GrapheneOS Configuration :)

+**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/grapheneos-settings), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/grapheneos-settings).

 # Network & internet

 Internet -> **Wi-Fi** -> ❌ *when not using*